sethmlarson/sethmlarson.dev/app/markdown/2024-12-03/slop-security-reports.md

   that are willing to help**.
 For Python open source projects you can ask for help from me if needed.

-* Does the reporter will have a new account, no public identity, or multiple "credited" security reports of low quality?
+* Does the reporter have a new account, no public identity, or multiple "credited" security reports of low quality?
 There are sometimes legitimate reasons to want anonymity, but I've seen this commonly on very low-stakes vulnerability reports.